pfsense/docs/source/references/updating-docs.rst

 * Make changes
 * Commit the changes using an appropriate commit message
 * Push the changes
-* From Github, initiate a pull request from the local branch to the master branch of the documentation repository.
+* From GitHub, initiate a pull request from the local branch to the master branch of the documentation repository.

 Pull Requests